Share this to:

 Giving-Voice-Chorus Sings Alzheimer’s Away

-Watch the huge “Giving Voice Chorus” come alive and rise above Alzheimer’s.
-Get inspired by the music that Alzheimer’s can’t shake.
+The huge “Giving Voice Chorus” comes alive to rise above Alzheimer’s, inspiring people with music that Alzheimer’s can’t shake.
 Hear these singers’ wonderful songs that help brighten their day, live in the moment & give glorious voice to people with dementia.

 Giving Voice Chorus creates an opportunity for people living with Alzheimer’s in the community to join together with their care partners to connect through the power of music.
 Giving Voice shares, celebrates and remembers the joy of singing.